- Vegetables: tomatoes

 - Production Systems: general crop production

-We proposed a trial of organic late season tomatoes produced via transplanted suckers.
+We propose a trial of organic late season tomatoes produced via transplanted suckers.

 This project has two specific sub-goals:

-Measure potential yield differences between the plants produced via suckers and late season tomato transplants grown from seed.
+1. Measure potential yield differences between the plants produced via suckers and late season tomato plants grown from seed.

 Specific methods follow:

-Tomato plants grown via suckers were the experimental treatment, while tomato plants grown from seed served as controls.
+1. Tomato plants grown via suckers will be the experimental treatment, while tomato plants grown from seed will serve as controls.

-At least 80 tomato plants will be produced in the experimental treatment, with an equal number being produced in the control treatment.
+2. At least 80 tomato plants will be produced in the experimental treatment, with an equal number being produced the control treatment.

-- All tomato plants in both treatments were transplanted into a high tunnel to control for environmental factors, to prevent fungal disease, and to insure that the fall crop is able to produce as long as possible.
+3. All tomato plants in both treatments will be transplanted into a high tunnel to control for environmental factors, to prevent fungal disease, and to insure that the fall crop is able to produce as long as possible.

-Suckers were pruned from main season tomato plants and rooted during late-June.
+4. Suckers will be pruned from main season tomato plants and rooted during late-June.
 The control plants will be started from seed during mid-May to ensure that both groups of plants are roughly the same size when planted in the high tunnel during early July.

-Crop yields (weight) and labor hours were tracked for both groups throughout the growing season, and will be assigned a monetary value at the end of the season.
-This data was used to compare the profitability of organic late season tomato plant production via suckers to traditional plant production via seeds.
+5. All transplanting and harvest activities will occur on the same day for both control and experimental tomatoes.
+6. Crop yields (weight) and labor hours will be tracked for both groups throughout the growing season, and will be assigned a monetary value at the end of the season.
+These data will be used to compare the profitability of organic late season tomato plant production via suckers to traditional plant production via seeds.